-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take it with food.
-Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
-Do not stop taking this medicine suddenly except upon the advice of your doctor.
-Stopping this medicine too quickly may cause serious side effects or your condition may worsen.
+Take your medication at regular intervals.
+Do not take your medication more often than directed.
+Do not stop taking this medication suddenly except upon the advice of your care team.
+Stopping this medication too quickly may cause serious side effects or your condition may worsen.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your care team regarding the use of this medication in children.
 Special care may be needed.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.

 What if I miss a dose?